-

 Advanced analytics foundation

 The real power of having all your marketing data cleaned and centralized is that it opens up sophisticated analysis options.
-With Funnel's data foundation, agencies that have data science expertise can potentially implement more complex analytical approaches, like statistical analysis that can help you prove your value with greater rigor.
+With Funnel's data foundation, agencies with data science expertise can implement more complex analytical approaches, such as statistical analysis, to help you prove your value with greater rigor.

 You'll also be able to incorporate multi-touch attribution (MTA) insights and incrementality tests, which fill in the user and campaign-level gaps MMM leaves behind.